9 top new movies to stream this week on Netflix, Prime Video and more (Feb 11-17)

 “The Gorge” has got the attention of most of the Tom’s Guide streaming team, and for a good reason: Not only does the pre-release trailer present an intriguing look at the upcoming action-thriller, but its core premise is seriously hooky.
 I’m pretty disappointed this Apple TV Plus original is opting to skip cinemas (but not surprised after Apple endured a string of theatrical bombs), but still, I can’t wait to stream this one over the holiday weekend.

-“The Gorge” centers on two highly trained operatives (Anya Taylor-Joy and Miles Teller), who have each been assigned to guard towers on either side of an enormous gorge.
+“The Gorge” centers on two highly trained operatives (Anya Taylor-Joy and Miles Teller), each assigned to guard towers on either side of an enormous gorge.
 Unaware of what lurks in the deep chasm in front of them, their mission proves to be vitally important when a mysterious evil awakens.
 Also starring Sigourney Weaver, and directed by Scott Derrickson (Who helmed 2012’s excellent “Sinister”), I’m expecting good things.

 Watch on Apple TV Plus from February 14